-Despite the fact that the macros look good, you should still be considering the overall nutrition of the food as well.
-It’s important when creating your diet that you aren’t just looking at nutrition stats but how each food is going to impact your health.
+Although the macros look good, you should still be considering the overall nutrition of the food as well.
+It’s important when creating your diet that you aren’t just looking at nutrition stats but how each meal is going to impact your health.

 It’s great to stay in ketosis, but if you do so and are completely unhealthy, you aren’t doing yourself much good.

 This is where there is a lot of conflicting views on the tofu.

 Testosterone and Tofu